akomis/diploma-project/README.md

-  -k, --killswitch                  exit agent if error occurs in validation/connection phase -v, --verbose                     print actions with details in standard output -c, --color                       print color rich messages to terminal (terminal needs to support ANSI escape colors) -m, --more                        open README.md with configuration and implementation details
+  -k, --killswitch                  exit agent if error occurs in validation/connection phase -v, --verbose                     print actions with details in standard output -c, --color                       print color rich messages to terminal (terminal needs to support ANSI escape colors) -m, --more                        open README.md with configuration and implementation details and exit
 ```
 <br><br>